Boundary Work Coaching™

 And it matters, because you matter.

-Boundary Work Coaching™. is a follow-up to Boundary Work: The Course™.
-These 60-minute sessions are designed to supplement the work you are already doing in acknowledging, defining, and holding to your own boundaries.
-Boundary Work Coaching™ is not therapy.
+Boundary Work Coaching™ are sessions especially designed to supplement the work you are already doing in acknowledging, defining, and holding to your own boundaries.
 It is peer-based work developed to help you continue your boundary work through lens of intersectional justice, equity, and anti-oppression.
+Think of it as your very own accountability partner.

 My ideal coaching clients: